23G/cdn-helper-js/readme.md

 `yarn install @23g/cdn-helper`

-After installing make sure in your environment CDN_CDN_IMAGE_URL or MIX_CDN_IMAGE_URL (with laravel mix projects) is set with the url to the CDN.
+After installing make sure in your environment CDN_IMAGE_URL or MIX_CDN_IMAGE_URL (with laravel mix projects) is set with the url to the CDN.

 ## Usage